KelvinCV/senhor-das-escalas-tech-demo/README.md

 # 🎮 🎵 Senhor Das Escalas - Tech Demo

-> Part of an educational rhythm game and musical instrument simulator demo developed in the Unity Game Engine, focusing on gameplay, design, and manipulation of MIDI, WAV, and JSON files.
+> Part of a tech demo for an educational rhythm game and musical instrument simulator, developed in the Unity Game Engine.
+It focuses on gameplay mechanics, user interface design, and the integration and manipulation of MIDI, WAV, and JSON files.

 >This project makes use of the free version of MPTK Maestro, mainly to play 128 different types of sounds and musical instruments:
 (https://assetstore.unity.com/packages/tools/audio/maestro-midi-player-tool-kit-free-107994)